Kimist99/KDD_KNIME_ChemInformatics/README.md

 # KDD_KNIME_ChemInformatics

 This repository will contain cheminformatics work using KNIME.
-Preliminary analysis was done using CirPY / Jupyter notebook and that code / info will also br provided.
+Preliminary analysis was done using CirPY / Jupyter notebook and that code / info will also be provided.